-XPS was carried out on the FTO electrode coated with co-polymer films in the polypyrrole reduced (neutral) state.51 Figure 7 shows an XPS spectrum representative of the Mo3d core level for the PPy-1 and PPy-2 co-polymers, with the principal doublets obtained being the expected Mo(VI).
+X-RAY PHOTOELECTRON (XPS) AND ENERGY-DISPERSIVE (EDX) X-RAY SPECTROSCOPIES core level for the PPy-1 and PPy-2 copolymers, with the principal doublets obtained being the expected Mo(VI).
 Similar features were seen for different film thicknesses.
-The XPS derived surface elemental compositions in atomic % (Table 1) are consistent with inclusion of a very significant proportion of POM-derivatised monomers in the polymeric films.
-Levels of molybdenum are approximately 10 times higher than those reported for $[Mo_6O{19}]^{2-}$ inclusion films,38 and are supported by EDX results that also show around 5 to 6% Mo in the bulk of the films (Figure S4).
-Thus, covalent connection results in a far higher loading of POM than inclusion, and assuming inclusion of ca. 2 tetrabutylammonium cations per POM in the polypyrrole reduced state we estimate that 15 to 25% of pyrrole units must carry a POM - enough for the POMs to make a substantial faradaic contribution to the capacitance of the films.
+The XPS-derived surface elemental compositions in atomic % (Table 1) are consistent with inclusion of a very significant proportion of POM-derivatized monomers in the polymeric films.
+Levels of molybdenum are approximately 10 times higher than those reported for $[Mo_6O{19}]^{2-}$ inclusion films and are supported by EDX results that also show around 5-6% Mo in the bulk of the films (Figure S4).
+Thus, covalent connection results in a far higher loading of POM than